syeddanish41/wAlnut/README.md

      enough to be applicable to a large class of problems?*" ~ Dileep George

 3. **Theory 2 Assumption 1:**
-   A common learning algorithm must be trained on a unlabeled *movie* of the world it is expected to learn to predict and classify.
+   A common learning algorithm must be trained on a unlabeled *movies* of the world it is expected to learn to predict and classify.
-   - Supportive: TODO
+   - Supportive:
+     + A baby has to learn this way for the first year of life before it understands speech.
-   - Not supportive: TODO
+   - Not supportive:
-   - Conclusion: TODO
+   - Conclusion: Yes, specific enough to make learning feasible and general enough for large class of problems.

 4. **Theory 2 Assumption 2:**
    Manifold = all the images generated by the same object in a